-The Kings Basin Region encompasses portions of three counties: Fresno, Kings and Tulare.
-During the early stages of the Study, several approaches to dividing the Kings Basin Region into smaller Subregions were explored including, community size, water issue (i.e. stormwater, drinking water, etc), geography, and other possible criteria.
+The Upper Kings Region encompasses portions of three counties: Fresno, Kings and Tulare.
+During the early stages of the project, several approaches to dividing the region into smaller Subregions were explored including, community size, water issue (i.e. stormwater, drinking water, etc), geography, and other possible criteria.

 Ultimately, five geographically proximal Subregions (SR) were determined: Northern Tulare County, Fresno/Clovis and Surrounding Areas, Western Fresno County, Eastern Fresno County and Northern Kings County.
-Sections 1.6.2 through 1.6.10 provide the complete listing of DACs2 within each Subregion and a comparison of what issues were associated with each DAC prior to the KBDAC Study.
+Sections 1.6.2 through 1.6.10 provide the complete listing of DACs2 within each Subregion, a comparison of what issues were associated with each DAC prior to the UKB Study and what the Project Team has learned through outreach and research.

-The MHIs associated with each community derive from a variety of sources including the 2000 and 2010 United States Census, American Community Survey (various 5-year segments) and community income surveys.
+The MHIs associated with each community derive from a variety of sources including the 2000 Census, American Community Survey (various 5-year segments) and community income surveys.
 In each community, an attempt was made to determine the most accurate and representative MHI.